 In this digitalized world, the environment is interconnected and agile so the business needs full visibility and financial intelligence across portfolios so that smarter investment decisions can be made in a shorter period of time.
 The CIO who is able to embrace digitalization and effectively manage the investments will have a strong future.

 Of course, there are challenges.
 While business growth rests on its ability to invest, organizations simply don’t have the needed capacity – it’s being eroded by rising operational costs.
 CIOs are then asked to do more with less and they can’t do that with yesterday’s methods of managing IT.

-In working with UMT360 customers, I find that organizations need the right tools to manage their investments.
+In working with UMT360 customers, I find that organizations need the right capital planning tools to manage their investments.
 The tools must cover the entire lifecycle including opportunity generation, prioritization, resource optimization and tracking.
 They must be designed for today’s networked organizations moving at high speeds.
 There are 5 factors that the business can look at to see how well they’ll be able to manage their IT investments.

 - Integrated Investment System – Organizations cannot afford to make decisions in a silo-mode any more.
 You must understand the benefits of integrating all business and IT investment and operational aspects within one decision model.

 - Financial Maturity – The business must have financial intelligence to make decisions.
 Inaccurate and stale financial information violates the integrity of the investments and impacts the ability to know the total cost of ownership and understand what drives the cost of IT.